giffordlabcvr/DIGS-tool/README.md

 BLAST algorithms emphasize local similarity and tend to fragment contiguous matches into several separate hits if similarity across some internal regions of the match is low.
 The DIGS tool allows screening pipelines to be configured with respect to how overlapping/adjacent hits are handled.
 This feature enables the screening process to be tailored to the specific needs of diverse projects.

 Additionally, the DIGS tool provides a ‘consolidation’ function that concatenates, rather than merges, adjacent hits.
 The consolidated results, along with information about their structure, are stored in a new screening database table.

-## Getting Started

-To use DIGS, follow the steps outlined in the previous sections for installing dependencies, setting up input data, running DIGS, and exploring results.

 ## Contributing